-Five students, who participated in the Student Workshop on “Innovative Solutions to Business Challenges”, we sponsored in collaboration with the Italia Innovation Program Italia Innovation Program applied to attend the One-Month Long Italia Innovation Summer Program in Italy.
-The program offers students a unique experience to work with Italian companies, leaders in renowned brands.
+Five students, who participated in the Student Workshop on “Innovative Solutions to Business Challenges”, we sponsored in collaboration with the Italia Innovation Program applied to attend the One-Month Long Italia Innovation Summer Program in Italy.
+The program offers students a unique experience to work with Italian companies and leaders in renowned brands.
 The participating companies include brands from fashion, arts, design, food & wine, and high-end manufacturing.
-They will challenge students to lead the innovation of their business under the mentorship of faculty members from Stanford University, Columbia Law School, The Kellog School of Management and IDEO, as well as journalists.
-The cost of the program, including accommodations and several meals is 4,500 euros.
+They will challenge students to lead the innovation of their business under the mentorship of faculty members from Stanford University, Columbia Law School, The Kellogg School of Management, and IDEO, as well as journalists.
+The cost of the program, including accommodations and several meals, is 4,500 euros.

 Two students were each awarded the $5,000 John A. Hager Memorial Fellowship donated and named by John Hadjipateras, a member of the Italian Research Institute, and his wife Darcy.
 Mr. & Mrs. Hadjipateras are the parents of Alex (C’01) Marina (C’06), Peter (C’12) and Costas (C’16).
 The recipients of the fellowship are: Caroline DeSantis (C’16), an Art History major and Italian minor, and Neil Filosa (C’18), an Economics major.
 The Italia Innovation Program is partnering with the Italian Research Institute and is offering Partial Tuition Scholarships to the students.
 The fellowship and the reduced tuition allow the two students to cover the expenses of the Italia Innovation Summer Program in Italy.